cambridge-collection/cudl-viewer/README.md

 When deployed, the Viewer requires `cudl-global.properties` to exist on on the classpath.

 This file will be excluded from any WAR file generated as it contains the properties that vary between systems (DEV, BETA, LIVE etc).
 This file should be copied into the classpath for your web container (e.g. `lib` directory in Tomcat).

-## Tagging a release
+## Making a release

-Tagging can be done using the Maven release plugin.
+Releasing is using the Maven release plugin.

 ### Tag format